polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

-The test application will be installed to /opt/microchip/system-services/system-services-example
+# PolarFire SoC System Services Examples

-It contains a proof of concept for acquiring:
+This test application contains a proof of concept for acquiring:
 - the board serial number
 - the fpga digest
 - a constant stream of output from the rng device